Pro Wrestling eXpress: Recent years

 On May 2, 2010, NWA East / PWX took part in Deaf Wrestlefest, an annual benefit show for the Western Pennsylvania School for the Deaf, with Patrick Hayes successfully defending his heavyweight title against Ashton Amherst.
 Amherst, a longtime NWA East / PWX "heel" wrestler, served as the main antagonist in the 2013 comedy horror film Pro Wrestlers vs Zombies.
 On November 30, 2014, Samu was inducted into the Circle of Respect at PWX's 20th Anniversary Show.
 Samu wrestled his last-ever match in PWX the following year when he and his son Lance Anoa'i joined Quinn Magnum in a six-man tag team match against Payton Graham, Jack Pollock and Stryder.

 In March 2015, the PWX Wrestling Academy was featured in the Pittsburgh Tribune-Review.
 PWX wrestler Crusher Hanson was profiled by Pittsburgh Post-Gazette a month later.
 In June 2016, PWX joined Global Force Wrestling and the Renegade Wrestling Alliance for a benefit show at Lackawanna College.
 Two months later, CBS Pittsburgh named PWX among the best locally based independent promotions along with the Keystone State Wrestling Alliance, International Wrestling Cartel, and Ring of Honor.

+Xpress Wrestling folded in June 2025.